skttl/konstrukt-documentation/api/collections.md

 ---
-description: Configuring collections in Konstrukt, the fluent back office UI builder for Umbraco.
+description: Configuring collections in Konstrukt, the back office UI builder for Umbraco.
 ---

 # Collections